-Eligible Candidates must:
+Eligible Candidates must be:

 - (a) A citizen of the European Economic Area.
-The EEA consists of the Member States of the European Union, Iceland, Liechtenstein and Norway; or - (b) A citizen of Switzerland pursuant to the agreement between the EU and Switzerland on the free movement of persons; or - (c) A non-EEA citizen who is a spouse or child of an EEA or Swiss citizen and has a stamp 4 visa; or - (d) A person awarded international protection under the International Protection Act 2015 or any family member entitled to remain in the State as a result of family reunification and has a stamp 4 visa or - (e) A non-EEA citizen who is a parent of a dependent child who is a citizen of, and resident in, an EEA member state or Switzerland and has a stamp 4 visa
+The EEA consists of the Member States of the European Union, Iceland, Liechtenstein and Norway; or - (b) A citizen of the United Kingdom (UK); or - (c) A citizen of Switzerland pursuant to the agreement between the EU and Switzerland on the free movement of persons; or - (d) A non-EEA citizen who is a spouse or child of an EEA or Swiss citizen and has a stamp 4 visa; or - (e) A person awarded international protection under the International Protection Act 2015 or any family member entitled to remain in the State as a result of family reunification and has a stamp 4 visa; or - (f) A non-EEA citizen who is a parent of a dependent child who is a citizen of, and resident in, an EEA member state or Switzerland and has a stamp 4 visa.